niklas-born-de-andres/AUTO_COLD_OUTREACH/README.md

 ## Notes

 - The first time the API runs, a browser window will open for Gmail authentication.
 This only happens once  subsequent runs use the saved `token.json`.
 - Research quality depends on the contact's public web presence.
-For early-stage founders with limited coverage, the system falls back to internal notes for personalization.
+For early-stage founders with limited coverage, the system might fall back to internal notes for personalization.
+This is part;y due to EXA's limitations.
+Further tools like CALA AI were tested but provided similar results.
 - All logs are printed to the terminal where uvicorn is running.